livingdocsIO/documentation/content/customising/server-configuration/_index.md

 ##### documentsMetadataFields

+{{< deprecated-in "release-2022-03" block >}}

-DEPRECATED since [release-2022-03](https://docs.livingdocs.io/operations/releases/release-2022-03/#remove-server-config-searchdocumentsmetadatafields-): This config must not be defined anymore, because all metadata are returned when calling the editingApi `/documents`.
+This config must not be defined anymore, because all metadata are returned when calling the editingApi `/documents`.

 ##### queryBuilderPlugin